MarkMartinezGit/mark/README.md

 - 👋 Hi, I’m Mark Martinez
-- 👀 I’m interested in utilizing data analysis to improve businesses
+- 👀 I’m interested in utilizing data analysis to improve business decision making
 - 🌱 I’m constantly training SQL, R, Power BI, Tableau, and Excel
 - 💞️ I’m looking to collaborate with a team that helps organizations improve their processes and solves business issues
 - 📫 You can reach me at mtzmarky@gmail.com